MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-protection-reports-windows-defender-advanced-threat-protection.md

 [!include[Prerelease information](prerelease.md)]

 The threat protection report provides high-level information about alerts generated in your organization.
-The report includes trending information showing the detection sources, categories, severities, statuses, classifications, and determinations of alerts across time as well as a current day snapshot.
+The report includes trending information showing the detection sources, categories, severities, statuses, classifications, and determinations of alerts across time as well as the last full day.

+## Alert attributes
 The report is made up of cards that display the following alert attributes:

 - **Alert detection sources**: shows information about the sensors and detection technologies that provide the data used by Windows Defender ATP to trigger alerts.